davidgiga1993/mixing-station-docs/docs/app-link.md

 # App-Link

-This feature allows you to use multiple devices for mixing and synchronize app parameters.
+This feature allows you to use multiple devices for mixing and synchronize **app** parameters such as the selected channel.

 You could for example use two tablets where one shows the channel details and the other the mixer.
 App-Link can synchronize the currently selected channel between those devices.